- Full Name

 The Japan striker scored five goals in his maiden season in the East Midlands to help Claudio Ranieri’s men stun world football and lift the Premier League title at the end of the 2015/16 campaign.

-Following his breakthrough season at City, Okazaki was also named the AFC international Footballer of the Year before going on to make his debut in the UEFA Champions League in the 1-0 home victory over FC Copenhagen at King Power Stadium.
+Following his breakthrough season at City, Okazaki was also named the AFC international Footballer of the Year before going on to make his debut in the UEFA Champions League in the 1-0 home victory over FC Copenhagen at King Power Stadium in October 2016.

 Later scoring his first goal in European football’s biggest club competition, to help secure a 2-1 success against Club Brugge, Okazaki has been a popular figure among supporters wherever he has played thanks in part to both his ability to score spectacular goals and his outstanding work ethic on behalf of his team.

-With his appetite to chase lost causes and an adept heading ability that defies his 5ft 8ins frame, the Japanese international appears ready-made for his time in England.
-After representing Japan Under-23s in the 2008 summer Olympics in Beijing, Okazaki soon established himself as a first choice striker for his country thanks to some polished performances at centre forward.
+After representing Japan Under-23s in the 2008 summer Olympics in Beijing, Okazaki soon established himself as a first-choice striker for his country thanks to some polished performances at centre forward.

 Those displays soon brought with them his first Japanese goal in 2009 against Yemen.
 It was a year in which Okazaki scored a remarkable 15 times for his country – including back-to-back hat-tricks against Hong Kong and Togo.